-At the insistence of my beloved, I began writing Gentleman’s Portion back in late 2012, as a way to keep my mind occupied, even when there was no paymaster, after a lifetime of corporate, print and television scribbling.
+At the insistence of my beloved, I began writing Gentleman’s Portion back in 2012, as a way to keep my mind occupied, even when there was no paymaster, after a lifetime of corporate, print and television scribbling.
 This is my 249th post, which at about a thousand words a column, means I’ve written around a quarter million words since the website launched.
 And you, kind readers, encourage me to continue by reading my prose.
 Out of the articles, my fourth book arose, linked to my television series, Market to Table.

 Andy Rooney, who was most famous for his acerbic essays on the CBS TV show 60 Minutes, was still writing and appearing on television until a month before his death at the age of 92, in November 2011.
 My guess would be that writing kept him going.

 He once wrote that there is a widespread opinion that writing isn’t real work.
 Canadian history writer and television personality, Pierre Berton, with whom I worked on several projects, used to tell an amusing story of being accosted at a cocktail party by a brain surgeon.
 “When I retire,” said the doc, “I’m going to write a book.”
 “What a coincidence,” Pierre replied, “When I retire, I’m going to take up brain surgery.”